Documentation

 Create a task using the influx CLI

-Use influx task create command to create a new task.
+Use the influx task create command to create a new task.
 It accepts either a file path or raw Flux.

 Create a task using a file